gaultier/blog/tip_of_the_day_2.md

 }
 ```

-Very simple, just ask the OS to give us a region of virtual memory and off we go (on Windows, the system call is different, but bottom line, there is an equivalent one).
+Very simple, just ask the OS to give us a region of virtual memory and off we go (on Windows, the system call is named differently but is equivalent).

 ## The bug